Secretary Island: Public Access

 Secretary Island has been identified as a potential "Open Sanctuary" under the Fiordland National Park Draft Management Plan, which means that while it is protected, open access to the public would still be permitted.
 However, the island may be closed temporarily during the restoration project for stoat and deer control.

 As with all of New Zealand's offshore conservation islands, visitors are expected to be diligent in ensuring they do not carry unwanted plant or animal pests onto Secretary Island via clothing, bags or equipment.

 Blanket Bay on the southeast coast of the island has a small island in it with a wharf and a hut used for refuelling and supply by fishermen.
 A waterfall plunging from Secretary Island into the bay has been used in the past as a handy supply of fresh water.

 Secretary Island is separated from Bauza Island by the Te Awaatu Channel, only 200 m wide at its narrowest point.
 The waters between the two islands are protected by the Te Awaatu Channel (The Gut) Marine Reserve.
 Doubtful Sound tour boats routinely travel through this channel, providing the public with an easy way to see this remote island up-close.

 A radio repeater is located on Mt Grono, the highest point on the island, to provide communication coverage for boat operators in and around the Fiordland coast.

 Earthquake

-Secretary Island was the epicentre of the 2003 Fiordland earthquake and an earlier earthquake in 1993.
+In 1993 Secretary Island was the epicentre of a Mw 6.8 earthquake, which was reportedly felt in Sydney.
+Ten years later, the 2003 Fiordland earthquake had an epicentre near Secretary Island.